-Saigon Opera House, Ho Chi Minh City, Vietnam – Everything You Need To Know
+Saigon Opera House, Ho Chi Minh City, Vietnam – The Best Vietnam Travel Guide

-Saigon Opera House, Ho Chi Minh City, Vietnam – Everything You Need To Know
+Saigon Opera House, Ho Chi Minh City, Vietnam – The Best Vietnam Travel Guide

 Table of contentHide All

-Location: located on in Lam Son Revenue, Dong Khoi Street, District 1, Ho Chi Minh City, Vietnam.
+Location: Located in Lam Son Revenue, Dong Khoi Street, District 1, Ho Chi Minh City, Vietnam.
 It is about 7,5 kilometers from Tan Son Nhat International Airport.

 Transportation: car, local bus, motorbike, taxi, bicycle